evature/ios/README.md

   Then run `pod install` from the shell.

-2. Option 2 - Using Carthage
+2. *Option 2* - Using Carthage

    Add `github "evature/ios" ~> 2.0` to you Carfile and run `carthage update` from the shell.
-Then add the resulting frameworks from Carthage/Build to your project.
+Then add the resulting frameworks from Carthage/Build to your project, as described in [Carthage docs](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).

-3. Option 3 - Use the compiled binaries.
+3. *Option 3* - Use the compiled binaries.

     a.
 Download EvaKit.framework and the dependencies frameworks from the files attached to the latest release in https://github.com/evature/ios/releases.